poiyomi/PoiyomiDocs/docs/color-and-normals/rgba-color-masking.md

 - `Type`: <PropertyIcon name="texture" />**Normal Map** Texture (`sRGB OFF`)

 Normal Map texture to be used for the **Channel** masked area.

-#### Blend Mode

-- `Type`: <PropertyIcon name="dropdown" />**Dropdown**, Options: `Replace`/`Blend All`/`Blend Base Normal`

-Adjust how the Normal Map blends with the Base, also defined by your RGBA Mask. **Expand the Normal Texture Slot to see this property.**

-`Replace` is the default setting, overwriting the Normals already existing on your Base with the one defined instead.

-If set to `Blend Base Normal`, it will combine the bump Normal with the Base Normal of your Material, if defined.

-If set to `Blend All`, it will combine the bump Normal with ALL Normals of your Material.

 ### Normal Intensity